Michael Kiel, MA, LPC

 Amber Stroud, MS, LPC

-Amber Stroud, MS, LPC is a Clinical Child and Adolescent Psychotherapist and Behavioral Treatment Licensed Supervisor.
+Amber Stroud, MS, LPC is a Clinical Child and Adolescent Psychotherapist and Behavioral Treatment Licensed Supervisor for Focused Treatment.
 Amber received her Bachelor of Arts degree in Psychology and Master of Science degree in Counseling, both from the University of Wisconsin-Whitewater.
-She is currently completing her Parent-Child Interaction Therapy (PCIT) training, which is an evidenced-based treatment for children, aged 2-7, with behavior challenges.
+She is a Certified Parent-Child Interaction Therapy (PCIT) therapist, which is an evidenced-based treatment for children, aged 2-7, with behavior challenges.

 Amber has over 15 years of experience working with children and adolescents in both in-home and inpatient settings.
 She worked extensively with children on the autism spectrum specializing in work with children with severe behavioral challenges.
 She also focused her work with children with dual diagnoses including, anxiety, depression, bipolar disorder, and ADHD.